skate54345/pr_mining/README.md

+- Generate and copy an access token through GitHub
+- Create "token.txt" and paste your token
-Runs in command line with repo path as argument
+- Run in command line with repo path as argument
 example: "python mining.py torvalds/linux"

 - Mines all pull requests from a GitHub repository and scans each title for keywords